javierlopezdeancos/higgsboson/README.md

 ```

-The theme package should have this scripts into him life cycle:
+The theme package should have this scripts into his life cycle:

 ```
 "scripts": {